 Stage III – This is when the melanoma spread locally or through the lymph nodes.
 This stage is divided into 4 subgroups, A, B, C, or D depending on the size and lymph nodes involved.

 STAGE IV – This is when the melanoma spread through the bloodstream to other parts of the body.
-Most common organs its spreads to are lung, liver, brain, bone or gastrointestinal tract.
+The most common organs its spreads to are lung, liver, brain, bone or gastrointestinal tract.
 This is further evaluated on the distance by the following:

 - M1a – Spread to distant skin or soft tissues